ranranrunforit/ranranrunforit.github.io/_projects/project-14.md

 **Update**

-Finally achieved a 100 by creating a RAG agent (with all the answers...), basically cheating 😂.
+Finally achieved a score of 100 by creating a RAG agent (with all the answers...), so basically cheating 😂

-If equipped with all the necessary AI tools (without the RAG), it could only boost the accuracy to 80%.
+If equipped with all the necessary AI tools (Without the RAG), it could only boost the accuracy to 80%.

 At 7:40:23 PM on June 3rd, 2025.

  ![image](/images/Rank2.png)